 NOTE: Make sure you select images that inspire you and can help you visualise achieving your goals.

 Step 4: Get creating

-Once you have selected all your images arrange them on the board before you paste them down.
+Once you have selected all your images arrange them on the vision board (before you paste them down if you're creating a physical board, or play around with them on the screen if doing on canva).
 I tend to batch them into themes – family, health, house, personal, financial and business.

 I like to put on some music and infuse essential oils while I do this.
 It's important to feel focused, positive and happy.
 Making a vision board shouldn’t feel like a chore.

 There are no rules when it comes to the look of your vision board.
 Trust your instincts.

 Step 5: Keep it where you can see it